Melbourne Cup: Recent years

 The 1938 Melbourne Cup was won by trainer Mrs. Allan McDonald, who conditioned Catalogue.
-Mrs McDonald was a successful trainer in New Zealand, however, at the time women were not allowed to compete as trainers in Australia so her husband's name was officially recorded as the winning trainer.
+Mrs McDonald was a successful trainer in New Zealand; however, at the time, women were not allowed to compete as trainers in Australia, so her husband's name was officially recorded as the winning trainer.
 The 2001 edition was won by New Zealand mare Ethereal, trained by Sheila Laxon, the first woman to formally train a Melbourne Cup winner.
 She also won the Caulfield Cup, a 2,400-metre race also held in Melbourne, and therefore has won the "Cups Double".

-Maree Lyndon became the first female to ride in the Melbourne Cup, when she partnered Argonaut Style in 1987, in which she ran second last in the 21 horse field.
+Maree Lyndon became the first female to ride in the Melbourne Cup, when she partnered Argonaut Style in 1987, in which she ran second-last place in the 21-horse field.

 In 2004, Makybe Diva became the first mare to win two cups, and also the first horse to win with different trainers, after David Hall moved to Hong Kong and transferred her to the Lee Freedman stables.

 The 2005 Melbourne Cup was held before a crowd of 106,479.
 Makybe Diva made history by becoming the only horse to win the race three times.
 Trainer Lee Freedman said after the race, "Go and find the youngest child on the course because that's the only person here who will have a chance of seeing this happen again in their lifetime."

 Due to the 2007 Australian equine influenza outbreak, believed to have been started by a horse brought into Australia from Japan, neither Delta Blues nor Pop Rock participated in the 2007 Melbourne Cup.
 Both horses had been stabled in Japan.
-Corowa, NSW trained "Leica Falcon" also was not be permitted to race in Victoria, despite Corowa being close to the Victorian border.
+Corowa, NSW-trained "Leica Falcon" also was not permitted to race in Victoria despite Corowa being close to the Victorian border.
 Leica Falcon was ordained as the new staying star of Australian racing in 2005 when he ran fourth in both the Caulfield Cup and in Makybe Diva's famous third Melbourne Cup victory.
 But serious leg injuries saw the horse not race for another 20 months.
 Efficient, the previous year's VRC Derby winner, won the race.

 In 2013, Damien Oliver returned from an eight-month ban, after betting against his own mount at a previous race meet, to win his 3rd Melbourne cup.

-The 2019 Melbourne Cup was overshadowed by recent news of the ill-treatment of horses in the Australian racing industry, and by the pulling out of celebrities including Taylor Swift, Megan Gale, and X-Men actress Lana Condor.

 The Cup

-In 2016 ABC Bullion, a Pallion company, was awarded the rights to make the Melbourne Cup.
-The winning trophy contains 1.65 kg of 18ct Gold estimated at over $200,000.
-The cup is produced by W.J.
-Sanders a sister division within Pallion and takes over 250 hours to produce.
-W.j.
-Sanders has produced each Melbourne Cup from 2016 to present.
+In 2016, ABC Bullion, a Pallion company, was awarded the rights to make the Melbourne Cup.
+The winning trophy contains 1.65 kg of 18-carat gold estimated at over $200,000.
+The cup is produced by W. J. Sanders, a sister division within Pallion and takes over 250 hours to produce.
+W. J. Sanders has produced each Melbourne Cup from 2016 to present.